pssc/dns-to-avahi/README.md

 dns-to-avahi
 ============

-Resolve mDNS querys over standar DNS via a gateway server with the avahi tools and perl.
+Resolve mDNS querys over standard unicast using the avahi tools and perl.
+Thus this server can act as a gateway server for non mDNS aware applications.